-When an arteriovenous malformation (AVM) occurs, a tangle of blood vessels in the brain diverts blood from the arteries reducing the amount of oxygen to the brain.
-This can cause complications and sometimes will need medical treatment.
+When an arteriovenous malformation (AVM) occurs, a tangle of blood vessels in the brain divert blood from the arteries reducing the amount of oxygen to the brain.
+This can cause complications and sometimes requires medical treatment.

-There are a few ways to treat AVM such as:
+Here are a few ways to treat AVM:

 If there are no symptoms or almost none, or if an AVM is in an area of the brain that can’t be easily treated, conservative medical management may be indicated.
 If possible, a person with an AVM should avoid any activities that may excessively elevate blood pressure, such as heavy lifting or straining, and avoid blood thinners like warfarin.
 A person with an AVM should have regular checkups with a neurologist or neurosurgeon.

 If an AVM has bled and/or is in an area that can be easily operated on surgical removal may be recommended.
 The patient is put to sleep with anesthesia, a portion of the skull is removed, and the AVM is surgically removed.
 When the AVM is completely taken out, the possibility of any further bleeding should be eliminated.